kalliope-project/kalliope_neuron_answer_of_everything/README.md

 | NoAnswerFound    | No Answer found, returns the question |

-## Synapse example for all three engines
+## Synapse example for all three engines (The order you define the engine is the order which Kalliope will try to get the answer, in this example it will try to get a answer first from wolfram_alpha then google and last duckduckgo)
 ```

   - name: "answer-of-everything"